ctr-l/digital-garden/_notes/australiasengagementstrategy.md

 The strategy provides a framework that guides Australia's international engagement, setting out practical actions that will be taken to protect Australian interests.

-It is based on three key pillars: values, security and prosperity.
+It is based on three key pillars or goals: **values**, **security** and **prosperity**.

+## Values
+The goal in relation to values is to utilise technology to uphold and protect liberal democractic values.
+## Security
+The goal in relation to security is to have secure, resilient and trusted technology.
+## Prosperity
+The pillar of prosperity is focused on using technology to foster sustainable economic growth and development.